openstack/operations-guide/doc/ops-guide/source/section_arch_example-neutron.rst

     database is open source, scalable, and handles memory well.

 Qpid
-    Apache Qpid offers 100 percent compatibility with the Advanced Message Queuing Protocol Standard, and its broker is available for both C++ and Java.
+    Apache Qpid offers 100 percent compatibility with the :term:`Advanced Message Queuing Protocol (AMQP)` Standard, and its broker is available for both C++ and Java.

 OpenStack Networking
     OpenStack Networking offers sophisticated networking functionality,